He Doesn't Want A Relationship But Acts Like It: What It Means

 What is a situationship?

 A “situationship” is an undefined or uncommitted relationship.
-This means you have not discussed labeling the romantic relationship or asked, “where is this going?”
+This means you have not discussed labeling the romantic relationship or asked, “Where is this going?”
+It can involve casual sex or spending time together without discussing where things are headed.
+It’s fun for some, but it’s often a temporary setup.

 It’s dating limbo.
-It could mean you two meet up sporadically, occasionally get intimate, but know that there might be an expiration date on the relationship.
+It could mean you two meet up sporadically and occasionally get intimate, but know that there might be an expiration date on the relationship.

 “Situationships” tend to be more superficial than romantic relationships.
 Whether it’s because you’re moving to a new city or are not ready to commit, a “situationship” is like a relationship, but with no strings attached.